reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 }
 ```

 Our validation class `BucketExistenceValidator` implements the `ConstraintValidator` interface and injects an instance of the `S3Template` class.
-We override the `isValid` method and use the convenient `bucketExists` functionality provided by the injected `S3Template` instance to check the existence of the bucket.
+We override the `isValid` method and use the convenient `bucketExists` functionality provided by the injected `S3Template` instance to validate the existence of the bucket.

 Next, we will create our custom constraint annotation: